Handbook

 Cafeteria/Commons

 Breakfast and lunch are served in the cafeteria at a nominal cost.
-Students may pre-pay for their meals on a monthly basis either in person or via the internet.
-(See cafeteria manager.)
+Students may pre-pay for their meals either in person or via the internet (MyPaymentPlus).
+(See cafeteria manager or jc-tn.net for further information.)
 Free and reduced meals applications are distributed at the beginning of each school year or anytime thereafter if a family feels they are eligible.
 (Applications available from the cafeteria manager.)
 Students who are unable to pay for their meals at the time of service are allowed to charge.
 Students charging breakfast and lunch will receive reimbursable meals.
 A student who does not have money to pay for their meal must receive an approval slip from a school official prior to entering the lunch line to charge a meal.
 Notification letters will be sent home with the student after three charges.
 If a student reaches five charges a letter will be sent home and a school official will notify the household of the charges.
 After reaching the fifth charge students will need to bring a meal from home until the charges are paid.
-Students are not allowed outside of cafeteria or courtyard during lunch.
+Students are not allowed outside of the cafeteria during lunch.
 Hallways are off limits.
+No outside food/drink are allowed during the school day.

 Care of school property

-Students are responsible for the proper care of all computers, books, materials, and furniture supplied by the school.
+Students are responsible for the proper care of all school issued student laptops, computers, books, materials, and furniture supplied by the school.
 Students who disfigure property, break windows, or cause damage to school property or equipment will be required to pay for the damage or to replace the item.
 Disciplinary action will also be taken.
 Any unlawful act taking place on the school grounds or on buses not only makes the student subject to penalties which the courts may prescribe, but could also result in suspension or dismissal from school.
+All students are encourage to purchase the insurance protection for school-issued laptops.

 Change of address or telephone number